Unstoppable Attack: Label-Only Model Inversion via Conditional Diffusion Model: ATTACK METHOD DESIGN

 \subsection{Overview of Our Method}

 This section details the design of our proposed method.
-As illustrated in Figure 1, our approach comprises two primary phases: the training phase and the recovery phase.
+As illustrated in Figure \ref{figure2}, our approach comprises two primary phases: the training phase and the recovery phase.

 During the training phase, we train a generator for model inversion attacks.
-This involves the following steps: \begin{itemize} \item {\bfseries Step 1: }Selecting an auxiliary dataset that approximates the data distribution of the target model’s training set;
+This involves the following steps: \begin{itemize} \item {\bfseries Step 1: }Selecting an auxiliary dataset $D_{aux}$ that is relevant to the target model task.

-\item {\bfseries Step 2: }Inputting into the target model yields the predicted labels ;
+\item {\bfseries Step 2: }Inputting $\mathbf{x}_{0}\in D_{aux}$ into the target model $F_{W}$ yields the predicted labels $F_{W} \left ( \textbf{x}_{0}\right )$.

-\item {\bfseries Step 3: }Training a conditional diffusion model for the attack using the auxiliary dataset from step1 and employing the prediction labels from step 2 as conditions to guide training; \end{itemize}
+\item {\bfseries Step 3: }Training a conditional diffusion model $G_{\theta }$ for the attack using the auxiliary dataset $D_{aux}$ from step 1 and employing the prediction labels $F_{W} \left ( \mathbf{x}_{0}\right )$ from step 2 as conditions to guide training. \end{itemize}

+Our method improves existing MIA by using CDM as the attack model which is tailored for label-only scenarios.
+Instead of traditional CDM training, we use the target model’s predicted label for auxiliary data as guidance.
+This aligns the auxiliary data under the predicted label with the target model’s decision for the target, helping the attack model learn consistent features of the target from the data.

 During the recovery phase, we use the trained generator to recover target label data.
-This involves the following steps: \begin{itemize} \item {\bfseries Step 1: }Inputting multiple standards normally distributed noise images and target attack label into the trained conditional diffusion model to recover and correct images of this label with a pre-defined guidance strength;
+This involves the following steps: \begin{itemize} \item {\bfseries Step 1: }Inputting multiple standards normally distributed noise images and target attack label into the trained conditional diffusion model to recover images of this label with a pre-defined guidance strength.
+Unlike traditional CDM, there is a quality impact on the generated data since the data under identical guidance is not the same entity.
+To solve this issue, we use gamma correction to correct the generated images to $G_{\theta }\left ( \mathbf{z}\right )^{\gamma }$.

-\item {\bfseries Step 2: }Transforming the corrected generated image randomly into and inputting it into the target model for prediction, then repeating this step times;
+\item {\bfseries Step 2: }Transforming the corrected generated image randomly into and inputting it into the target model for prediction, then repeating this step times.

-\item {\bfseries Step 3: }Selecting the top-$k$ robust generated images from , i.e., the top-$k$ images that still predict the target label with the highest ratio among random changes.
+\item {\bfseries Step 3: }Selecting the top-$k$ robust generated images from $T\left (G_{\theta }\left ( \mathbf{z}\right )^{\gamma } \right )$, i.e., the top-$k$ images that still predict the target label with the highest ratio among random changes.
+In contrast to the low fault-tolerance limitation of existing attack models, which can only generate a single image for the target, our approach is not only powerful but also has unique advantages.

 \end{itemize}